Sprite Shower – a great example of experiential marketing (courtesy of Exact Drive)

 What should you then consider to give a positive jump start to the way you develop and market your experience-based business?

-Consider the 6 As as you develop and market your experience-rich destination.
+Consider the 7 As as you develop and market your experience-rich destinations.

 It doesn’t matter if you have the best theme park rides in the world or offer the greatest culinary experience if people aren’t aware of it.